 In a normal pregnancy, one sperm fertilizes an egg, usually in the last part of the fallopian tube.
-An egg is only ready about 2 days before and 1 day after ovulation.
+An egg is only ready about two days before and one day after ovulation.
 Once the sperm penetrates the egg, it can fertilize.
 Fertilization is when the egg and sperm DNA combine.
 The fertilized egg travels through the fallopian tube, dividing to form an embryo, which reaches the uterus, grows a bit, and then implants itself into the endometrium (uterine lining).
 If it does not implant, the endometrium will shed, and menstruation occurs.

 Once a woman is pregnant, signs of pregnancy quickly begin to show.
 Some of these signs include: